pxlvre/gramr/book/src/introduction.md

-# ⚔️ Nothung
+# ⚔️ Gramr

 > **The legendary sword that forges smart contracts**

-Nothung is a blazing-fast toolkit for scaffolding OpenZeppelin-powered smart contracts, tests, and deployment scripts.
+Gramr is a blazing-fast toolkit for scaffolding OpenZeppelin-powered smart contracts, tests, and deployment scripts.
 Built with Rust for maximum performance and reliability.

-## What is Nothung?
+## What is Gramr?

-Nothung streamlines smart contract development by providing:
+Gramr streamlines smart contract development by providing:

 - **🧙‍♂️ Interactive Wizard** - Zero-configuration contract creation with Wotan
 - **⚡ Lightning Fast CLI** - Direct command-line contract generation
 - **🏗️ Multiple Languages** - Solidity (Foundry) and Rust (Arbitrum Stylus)
 - **🔧 Complete Toolchain** - Tests, deployment scripts, and documentation
 - **📦 Easy Installation** - One-line installer with dependency management